 - Project current status

 - Wanted final outcome

-Another good way to track your improvement is to list them out and check them when moving forward - Checklists
+Another good way to track your improvement is to use a Checklist in the updates section to list out your next steps and check them off when moving forward.

 Step 3: Create & Connect Your Other Boards